Sonoma–Marin Area Rail Transit: Environmental impact report

 Mitigation of environmental impacts was studied and summarized in a report issued in June 2006.
 The recommended remedies, which were certified without challenge, included silencing of some train horns in quiet zones and replacement of certain wetland ditches.

-On October 10, 2013, SMART announced that it had obtained more than 56 acre of an area in Novato known as the “Mira Monte Marina.”
+On October 10, 2013, SMART announced that it had obtained more than 56 acre of an area in Novato known as the "Mira Monte Marina."
 The purpose of this purchase is to restore the area and preserve tidal wetlands and habitat, which is all a part of SMART's environmental mitigation program.
-According to SMART General Manager Farhad Mansourian, “This will not only address the 2.2 acre of project impacts that were determined through the environmental review process for the next stage of construction, but ensures a local source for potential future mitigation needs for the rail and pathway project.”
+According to SMART General Manager Farhad Mansourian, "This will not only address the 2.2 acre of project impacts that were determined through the environmental review process for the next stage of construction, but ensures a local source for potential future mitigation needs for the rail and pathway project."

 Funding

 The project is funded by federal, state, regional and local allocations including bridge tolls, dedicated sales tax revenues, and fares.
 The capital cost of track rehabilitation for the full 70-mile line, signals, railcars, etc. was estimated to be about $450 million in 2008 ($ adjusted for inflation).
 By 2019, development of the line from Airport Boulevard in Santa Rosa to the San Rafael Transit Center totaled $448 million and the estimated cost to complete the legislated system had increased to $944 million.

 In November 2006, Measure R, a proposal for funding though an increase in sales taxes, received a combined 65.3% "yes" vote in the two-county District, with 70.1% in favor in Sonoma County and 57.5% in favor in Marin County.
 Because it lacked the 2/3 supermajority needed for passage, that measure failed.

 Measure Q, similar to Measure R, was approved on November 4, 2008.
 It received a combined vote of 69.5% in the two counties (73.5% approval in Sonoma County and 62.6% in Marin County).
 It provides funding for the project through a quarter-cent sales tax in both counties set to expire in 2029.
 This funding was initially thought sufficient to bring the line to completion by 2014.
-However, the economic downturn reduced the tax base, resulting in a plan to build the project in phases.
+However, the Great Recession reduced the tax base, resulting in a plan to build the project in phases.
 The tax was expected to generate $890 million over its lifetime; the first decade brought in $289 million, well short of estimates.

 In March 2020, SMART went back to the voters with Measure I to extend the sales tax, not scheduled to expire until 2029, for an additional thirty years; the measure ultimately failed.